ezleeileen/practice-repository/README.md

 # practice-repository

-THis is the Github pages repository for the UI/UX bootcamp.
+This is the Github pages repository for the UI/UX bootcamp.